Flipside0411/DotFiles/wiki/diary/diary.md

+# Jun 17, 2020

+  Last day of freedom from work, lol, tomorrow I start back to work for the casino.
+I'm looking forward to getting back to work.
+It is almost two and still haven't seen my monitor stand, it is to be delivered by UPS.
+Amazon is not meeting up with it's delivery listing.
+My monitor stand said it would be delivered the next day and it has been over two weeks now.
+  Christy got German take out for dinner, it was very good and super filling.

+  - Received mats for car
+  - Received monitor stand
+  -

+# Jun 16, 2020

+  So I cleaned the kitchen, floors, picked up mail, finished setting up my shoulder bag for work.

 # Jun 15, 2020

   Today I uploaded the request for Christy to be added to the savings account at USAA.
   USAA said that it should take seven to ten days for it to take effect.
 Will have to follow up.
 Yesterday for some reason I'm not sure but my lenovo laptop locked up and was